Primark Cares Sustainable Cotton Farmer

 Meet Hiru.
-She has been growing cotton for more than 20 years.
-India is one of the world’s largest cotton-producing countries and many of its cotton farmers – Hiru among them – are smallholders who work relatively compact parcels of land.
-She and her family own a four-acre farm surrounded by other farms where they grow cotton and other crops.
+She's been growing cotton for more than 20 years.
+India is one of the world’s largest cotton-producing countries and many of its cotton farmers – Hiru among them – are small landholders who work relatively compact parcels of land.
+She and her family own a four-acre farm surrounded by other farms, where they grow cotton and other crops.

-Before Hiru joined Primark’s Sustainable Cotton Programme (PSCP), she relied heavily on chemical pesticides and fertilisers to grow her cotton, which she bought from a local store.
-She also watered the whole field in one go.
+Before Hiru joined Primark’s Sustainable Cotton Program (PSCP), she relied heavily on chemical pesticides and fertilizers, which she bought from a local store, to grow her cotton.
+She also watered the entire field in one go.

-For Hiru, things turned around when she joined the programme: “There [was] a change in our lives,” she says, her voice ringing clear and strong.
+For Hiru, things turned around when she joined the program: “There [was] a change in our lives,” she says, her voice ringing clear and strong.

 Hiru says that her farming became more deliberate, thanks to on-the-ground advice from SEWA.
-Instead of sowing randomly, she began to space her cotton plants one foot (30 cm) apart.
+Instead of sowing randomly, she began to space her cotton plants one foot apart.
 “Now we think about what we spray,” she says.
-Instead of chemicals, she uses buffalo dung to fertilise the soil, which is not only kinder to the planet, but also less expensive.
+Instead of chemicals, she uses buffalo dung to fertilize the soil, which is not only kinder to the planet, but also less expensive.

 And rather than watering the whole farm, Hiru and her family have switched to alternate-furrow watering, which reduces how much water she needs for irrigation.

-The changes have seen her cotton yield shoot up – to 1,500kg per acre.
+The changes have seen her cotton yield shoot up – to 3,300 lbs per acre.
 “The land is better,” Hiru says proudly, in a nod to the more sustainable farming methods she has learned to use.

 She also follows the advice of SEWA when it comes to selling her cotton.
 She is now separating and storing the best of her crop to get the best price possible.
 And she is smarter about what price she will accept for the rest.
 She no longer asks the cotton traders to check the prices but uses a smartphone to do so herself.
 If today’s price seems too low, she waits.

 Her story is fairly typical.
-Since it began, Primark’s Sustainable Cotton Programme, has trained thousands of farmers.
+Since it began, Primark’s Sustainable Cotton Program has trained thousands of farmers.
 On average their incomes have risen by 200%.
-What’s more, farmers in the programme have on average reduced their use of chemical pesticides by 42%, their use of chemical fertilisers by 26% and their water use by 10%.*
+What’s more, farmers in the program have on average reduced their use of chemical pesticides by 42%, their use of chemical fertilizers by 26% and their water use by 10%.*

-Primark has now committed to train 275,000 farmers through the programme by the end of 2023.
+Primark has now committed to train 275,000 farmers through the program by the end of 2023.

-*These figures are averages of programme results in India from 2013-2019, in comparison to control farmers.
+*These figures are averages of program results in India from 2013-2019, in comparison to control farmers.